 Trail Mix Granola is the best of all worlds, in my opinion.
 You have the sweet and salty and crunchy too.
 I blended old fashioned oats and buckwheat groats and mixed in raw peanuts, sunflower and pumpkin seeds and a heavy dose of cinnamon.
 After the granola cooled I stirred in some raisins and some dairy free chocolate chips.
 Unbelievably good!

 Preheat the oven to 325 and cover a sheet pan with parchment paper and set aside.
 In a medium bowl, combine oats thru salt and mix well.
-In a small bowl or glass measuring cup, combine the maple syrup, peanut butter, aquafaba and extract.
+(If you want to make this with nuts..you can swap the peanuts out for sliced raw almonds.)
+In a small bowl or glass measuring cup, combine the date paste, peanut butter, aquafaba and extract.
 Whisk to mix well.
 Pour the wet mixture into the dry and make sure it is well coated.
 Spread the mix onto the sheet pan and flatten into a single layer.
 Bake for a total of 30-35 minutes–but at 15 minutes, turn the pan around in the oven so that it cooks evenly.
 It’s done when it looks brown all over.
 Remove the pan from the oven and let cool-without stirring so that the granola clumps up.
 When the granola is cool, mix in the raisins and chocolate chips and try not to eat the whole pan at once!

 Ready for the oven

 Out of the oven and ready for the mix-ins